olives-2/vicipaper/README.md

 npm run dev
 ```

-*note*: Bun can also be used, and is what I used duringthe development.
+*note*: Bun can also be used, and is what I used during the development.
 However, the Vicinae documentation only cites npm, so be careful about using any other package manager.

 ## Usage